fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

     }

-Note that this file name, config.json, is a **the default value**, if no filename is passed to the method.
+Note that this file name, config.json, is **the default value**, if no filename is passed to the method.
 Please check library documentation for more details about the
 **loadconfig()** function.

 WASDI libraries share the structure of the configuration files.
-The two fields used in the JSON above represents a sub-set of the available configuration fields.
+The two fields used in the JSON above represent a sub-set of the available configuration fields.

 Check `configuration chapter in Library Concepts <https://wasdi.readthedocs.io/en/latest/LibsConcepts.html#configuration>`_ section for more details.

 Please open main.js and start editing the file.
-Wasdi librariy is exposed as a global singleton, a common practise for Javascript library.
+Wasdi library is exposed as a global singleton, a common practice for Javascript libraries.

 The variable to be used to access library methods is "**wasdi**" Add the following lines: